-I will work to ensure that people have the chance to live full and productive lives, free from avoidable disease and disability and supported in their pursuit of physical, mental, and social well-being.
+I will work to ensure that people have the chance to live full and productive lives, free from avoidable disease, injury and disability and supported in their pursuit of physical, mental, and social well-being.

 I will hold myself to the highest ethics, standards, values, and responsibilities as I move forward the science and practice of public health.